Timeline of the Syrian civil war (September–December 2019): New arrangements on the ground

 It appeared that Turkey was withdrawing all of its forces away from the al-Shirkark silos, which hold important supplies of wheat, this seemed to be a result of Russian mediation.
 However, some reports said they later returned to re-occupy that area.

 Russia said it would pledge to remove Turkish forces from a key highway in northern Syria, and replace them with Russian forces to maintain stability.
 Russian and Turkish forces are continuing their joint patrols.
 Questions remained about how much control Turkey has over its proxies, such as the Syrian National Army.

 Turkey has begun to appoint local mayors and governors in several northern Syrian towns.
 They have also appointed about 4,000 police officers and other local officials, and are providing some basic local services for citizens.

-There are some reports that Turkey has become more involved with local infrastructure in areas that it controls.
-Some local schools have been provided with some teachers and curriculum components.
-Erdogan said that Turkey expects to resettle about 1 million refugees in that a rea, and called for more support from the EU and from world organizations.
+There were some reports that Turkey has become more involved with local infrastructure in areas that it controls.
+Some local schools had been provided with some teachers and curriculum components.
+Erdogan said that Turkey expected to resettle about 1 million refugees in that area, and called for more support from the EU and from world organizations.

-Some protesters in Syria blamed Turkey for the latest Syrian attacks on Idlib.
+Some protesters in Syria had blamed Turkey for the latest Syrian attacks on Idlib.
 They claim that the rebel groups posted near Idlib are largely akin to mercenary groups answering to Turkey.
-It is unclear whether there is strong evidence for this allegation.
-Meanwhile, as Turkey considers sending some elements of these groups to Libya, it heightens such allegations.
+It is unclear whether there was strong evidence for this allegation.
+Meanwhile, as Turkey considers sending some elements of these groups to Libya, it heightened such allegations.